terrastruct/d2/ci/release/changelogs/next.md

 - Tooltips with ampersand would result in invalid SVGs. [#798](https://github.com/terrastruct/d2/pull/798)
 - Fixes class height when there are no rows. [#756](https://github.com/terrastruct/d2/pull/756)
 - Border radius was not firefox-compatible. [#799](https://github.com/terrastruct/d2/pull/799)

+#### Breaking changes

+- You can no longer use keywords intended for use under `style` outside and vice versa. e.g. `obj.style.shape` and `obj.double-border` are now illegal.
+The correct usages have always been `obj.shape` and `obj.style.double-border`; it just wasn't enforced until now.